kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

 Yes.
-Containers requesting Buckets will not start until Buckets have been provisioned.
+Pods that attach BucketAccess Secrets will not start until Buckets and BucketAccess(es) have been provisioned.
-This is similar to dynamic volume provisioning
+This is similar to dynamic volume provisioning.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?